Dining in the Auvergne. Auvergnat dishes on French Menus.

 You may write ahead to obtain a printed copy of the map of the cheese road at info@fromages-aop-auvergne.com.
 If you buy cheese to take home first, see the post: Bringing French Cheese Home and a Lexicon for buying French Cheese.

 With the map of the cheese road and the directions to the Auvergne's wineries, make your own combined wine and cheese road.
 The farms and wineries that you stop at for a tasting will ask for a small and reasonable contribution to the local economy.
-After a few hours of wines, cheeses, beautiful scenery, and picturesque villages stop for lunch, find a hotel, rest, and enjoy the peace and quiet and continue the next day.
+After a few hours of wine, cheese, beautiful scenery, and picturesque villages, stop for lunch, or find a hotel, rest, and enjoy the peace and quiet and continue the next day.

 Côtes d'Auvergne AOP: (5 appellations)